manic232/ZX-Spectrum-Archive-2026/README.md

 Welcome to the 2026 reboot of my ZX Spectrum Archive web page.

-Please make sure you are using RetroVilla to view this web 1.0 throwback web site.
+Please make sure you are using RetroZilla to view this web 1.0 throwback web site!

 ## About The Archive: